fsw0422/dsa-handbook/posts/ch15-concurrency-parallelism.md

     - Phantoms may show in series of read-modify-write queries during transaction (write-skew).

-- Lost updates can happen on read-modify-and-write.
+- Lost updates can happen on read-modify-and-write (race condition).

-    - Need to use either lock (Pessimistic Concurrency Control) or compare-and-set (Optimistic Concurrency Control) on the row(s) in the write *query* (and error-prone).
+    - Need to use either lock (Pessimistic Concurrency Control) or compare-and-set (Optimistic Concurrency Control) on the row(s) in the write *query* (and error-prone) during the transaction.
       When using compare-and-set, high contention towards the same row can lead to a lot of transaction restarts.

 #### Read Committed (Using MVCC)